 Binge drinking is defined as four or more drinks for women and five or more drinks for men in two hours.
 Binge drinking is common among younger people, with people in their late teens and 20s making up the largest binging demographic.
 Overall, 26 percent of adults in the United States reported binge drinking within the last month in 2015.

-Alcohol-related deaths accounted for around 88,000 deaths in the U.S. alone and, in 2014, 9,967 of those where fatal car accidents.
+Alcohol-related deaths accounted for around 88,000 deaths in the U.S. alone and, in 2014, 9,967 of those were fatal car accidents.
 Not all binging leads to chemical dependence or addiction, but if you continue binging regularly, for a long enough period of time, drinking can have long-lasting consequences.

 Studies show that excessive drinking can be dangerous for brains that are still in developmental stages.
 Until the age of 25, your ability to process information grows through a period called myelination.
 Alcohol can stunt this process, permanently hindering your cognitive function to some degree.